-- Video duration Set to: 30 seconds (MMS), or 30 minutes (default). - Storage Set the location to store the photo to: Phone (default) or SD Card. - White balance Select how the camera adjusts colors in different kinds of light, to achieve the most natural-looking colors. - Incandescent Adjust the white balance for incandescent lighting. - Fluorescent Adjust the white balance for florescent lighting. - § Auto Adjust the white balance automatically (default). - Daylight Adjust the white balance for daylight. - Cloudy Adjust the white balance for a cloudy environment. - Image Stabilization Set to reduce blurry videos due to device movement.
+- Video quality Set video quality to: HD1080 (default), HD 720p (default), HD720, or SD 480p, VGA, CIF, or QVGA. - Video duration Set to: 30 seconds (MMS) or 30 minutes (default). - Storage Set the location to store the photo to: Phone (default) or SD Card. - White balance Select how the camera adjusts colors in different kinds of light, to achieve the most natural-looking colors. - Incandescent Adjust the white balance for incandescent lighting. - Fluorescent Adjust the white balance for florescent lighting. - ^A Auto Adjust the white balance automatically (default). - Daylight Adjust the white balance for daylight. - Cloudy Adjust the white balance for a cloudy environment. - Image Stabilization Set to reduce blurry videos due to device movement.
 Options: On or Off (default).